 The number of car parking spaces to be provided on site is to be calculated in accordance with the planning scheme requirements.
-For the purpose of this calculation proposed Lots 880, 881 and 882 are to be considered to be a Local Business zone.
+For the purpose of this calculation the proposed Lot is to be considered to be a Local Business zone.
 Should the planning scheme be amended or replaced the car parking requirement would be calculated on a similar basis under the new document.
-Bicycle parking is to be provided at a rate of 1 space per 200m GFA.
+Bicycle parking is to be provided at a rate of 1 space per 200m2 GFA.

-The design of the car park and the provision of loading facilities will be in accordance with Council requirements and standards at the time of lodgment of the necessary development application.
+The design of the car park and the provision of loading facilities will be in accordance with Council requirements and standards at the time of lodgement of the necessary development application.